x-team/handbook/onboarding-guide/community/community-guardian-guide.md

 #### X-Outpost Guardians

-If you're interested in becoming an X-Outpost Guardian \(think: local guide/host for a group of 8-10 X-Teamers\), we have [separate docs and tips](https://docs.google.com/document/d/19mfaMmK7S0Fp-h4D9LJcRcxmf5wZzRhc543HJNYd2HY/edit?usp=sharing) for getting started.
+If you're interested in becoming an X-Outpost Guardian \(think: local guide/host for a group of ~6 X-Teamers\), check out the [X-Outpost Guide](../../x-outpost-guide/README.md).

 ### Top Tips for Slack Groups